Eating processed meat linked to dementia risk | Greater Kashmir

 A team of researchers have showed that consuming a 25 gram serving of processed meat a day can be associated with a 44 per cent increased risk of developing dementia, while unprocessed meat was linked to lesser chances of it.

-The findings, published in the American Journal of Clinical Nutrition, indicated that people who consumed some unprocessed red meat, such as beef, pork or veal, 50g a day were 19 per cent less likely to develop dementia.
+The findings, published in the American Journal of Clinical Nutrition, indicated that people who consumed some unprocessed red meat 50g a day were 19 per cent less likely to develop dementia.

 “Worldwide, the prevalence of dementia is increasing and diet as a modifiable factor could play a role.
 Our research adds to the growing body of evidence linking processed meat consumption, to increased risk of a range of non-transmissible diseases,” said lead researcher Huifeng Zhang from the University of Leeds in the US.